Blue-Matter/openMSE/content/tutorial-reference-points/annual_ref_points/_index.en.md

 ## Stock-recruit relationship

 In a system where the productivity is highly variable, it is important to have something constant in order to anchor the description of the system dynamics.
-In openMSE, the stock-recruit relationship is constant through both the historical and projection period of the operating model.
+In `openMSE`, the stock-recruit relationship is constant through both the historical and projection period of the operating model.

-Using a Beverton-Holt relationship, the predicted recruitment $R_y$ in year $y$ is
+Using a Beverton-Holt relationship, the age-0 recruitment $R_y$ predicted from spawning biomass $SB_y$ in year $y$ is
 $$
 R_y = \dfrac{\alpha SB_y}{1 + \beta SB_y}
 $$